DongzeHE/scpca-docs/docs/getting_started.md

 In order to work with `SingleCellExperiment` objects in R, we need to ensure that we have the [`SingleCellExperiment` package]() installed and loaded.

+The below commands can be used to import the RDS file into R and save the `SingleCellExperiment` object.

 ```r
 # if SingleCellExperiment is not installed, install the package
 # otherwise the installation step can be skipped